jfadams1963/IMDb_Gallery_Download/README.md

 # IMDb Gallery Download Tool

- This is a modified version of https://github.com/IvRogoz Part of this code is due to a lot of work on the part of IvRogoz.
-I and anyone who uses and enjoys this code owes IvRogoz a big thanks.
+ This is a modified version of https://github.com/IvRogoz.
+ Much of this code is due th work of IvRogoz and I and anyone
+ who uses and enjoys this it owes IvRogoz a big thanks.

  June 2024 by https://github.com/jfadams1963:
  + Made changes to reflect the new structure on IMDb.